 OWL: Online Writing Lab from Purdue University is the source for getting help with writing.

 The Writing Process, which deals with Prewriting, Writer's Block, Creating a Thesis Statement, Developing an Outline and Proofreading.
 You will also want to check out the section on Academic Writing to strengthen your skills and communicate as effectively as possible.

 Here is some help for your different type of writing assignments if you get stuck:

 - Writing a Letter (more help for writing a Business Letter)

-- Have to write a Literary Criticism but aren't quite sure what that is?
-Here's a brief overview.
+- Have to write a Literary Criticism but are not quite sure what that is?
+Here is a brief overview.